krusynth/digitalpolicy/content/_policies/procurement.md

 Usually these contracts are posted on [SAM.gov](https://sam.gov/content/home), but there are a number of methods to procure things through standard acquisition processes – see [Acquisition Vehicles](#acquisition-vehicles) and [Shared Services](#shared-services) below.

-The contract request can be published to either the general vendor community, or a subset of vendors.
+The solicitation can be published to either the general vendor community, or a subset of vendors.
 Most agencies are expected to award a percentage of their contracts to [small businesses](https://www.sba.gov/federal-contracting/contracting-guide), for instance most contracts with large cloud companies (such as Amazon or Microsoft) are passed through a **value-added reseller (VAR)**.
 {:#vendors}

 It is possible for an agency to skip the evaluation process entirely and make a [**Direct Award** to a small, minority-owned business](https://www.acquisition.gov/far/subpart-19.8) that has [8(a) status](https://www.sba.gov/federal-contracting/contracting-assistance-programs/8a-business-development-program), but only with @SBA's explicit approval.
 However, the entire value of the contract [with options](#contract-extension) cannot exceed $4.5 million dollars, making this path only suitable for small contracts.